nanvel/blog/2016/06/es-notes.md

 Filter examples:

-- the date is in range ...
+- the date is in range ...?
-- does it contain the field
+- does it contain the field?
 - is the coordinates field within 10km of a specified point?

 Query examples: